ChurchApps/FreeShowWeb/src/routes/docs/faq/+page.md

 ### Cloud sync between two computers

 Cloud sync is possible.
-FreeShow has a integrated support for syncing all the data files [using Google Drive](./drive), this is completely free.
+FreeShow has a integrated support for syncing all the data files using our own [cloud Sync](./cloud), this is completely free.

-If you also want to sync media files as well, you will need to use a custom sync like OneDrive, the Google Drive desktop app or another free alternative.
+If you want to sync media files as well, you will need to use a custom sync like OneDrive, the Google Drive desktop app or another free alternative.
 Read [more here](https://github.com/ChurchApps/FreeShow/issues/402)!

 ### Can I control FreeShow from custom software?